 Gear: Nordic walking and trekking poles are not allowed.

 You will receive your start/bib number in the race goodie bag.

 All runners will receive one bib number that must be worn during the race.
 It must be attached to the front of your body and readable - both for safety and for photography purposes!
 The bib numbers are color-coded according to the distance you are running:

-- Full marathon bibs - black
+- Full marathon bibs - green

 - Half-marathon - red